-- 3. Where the court dealing with an offender for more than one offence and at least one offence was committed when the offender was under 18, the surcharge should be ordered at the rate for under 18s. - 4.
+- 2. Where an offender is dealt with in different ways only one surcharge (whichever attracts the higher sum) will be paid.
+Where there is more than one fine ordered, then the surcharge for the highest individual fine is assessed, NOT the total of all fines ordered.
+Where a custodial sentence is imposed the surcharge is based upon the longest individual sentence, NOT the aggregate term imposed. - 3.
+Where the court dealing with an offender for more than one offence and at least one offence was committed when the offender was under 18, the surcharge should be ordered at the rate for under 18s.27 - 4.
+The surcharge should not be repeated when dealing with breach of a community order, suspended sentence order or conditional discharge. - 5.
 Where the offender has the means to pay the financial impositions of the court, there should be no reduction in compensation or fines whenever the surcharge is ordered.
-However, when the court: - orders the offender to pay both a surcharge and compensation, but the offender is unable to pay both, the court must reduce the amount of the surcharge (if necessary to nil); or - orders the offender to pay both a fine and a surcharge, the court may only reduce the fine to the extent that the offender is unable to pay both. - 5.
-Where the offender does not have sufficient means to pay the total financial penalty considered appropriate by the court, the order of priority is: compensation, surcharge, fine, costs. - 6.
-When sentencing for one or more offences any one of which was committed after 1 April 2007 but before 1 October 2012, a surcharge is payable only if the offender is dealt with by way of a fine at a flat rate of £15.
-30
+However, when the court: - orders the offender to pay both a surcharge and compensation, but the offender is unable to pay both, the court must reduce the amount of the surcharge (if necessary to nil);28 or - orders the offender to pay both a fine and a surcharge, the court may only reduce the fine to the extent that the offender is unable to pay both.29 - 6.
+Where the offender does not have sufficient means to pay the total financial penalty considered appropriate by the court, the order of priority is: compensation, surcharge, fine, costs. - 7.
+When sentencing for one or more offences any one of which was committed after 1 April 2007 but before 1 October 2012, a surcharge is payable only if the offender is dealt with by way of a fine at a flat rate of £15.30

-&lt;sup>27 Criminal Justice Act 2003 (Surcharge) Order 2012 art.5(3)
+27 Criminal Justice Act 2003 (Surcharge) Order 2012 art.5(3)

-&lt;sup>28 Criminal Justice Act 2003, s.161A(3)
+28 Criminal Justice Act 2003, s.161A(3)

-&lt;sup>29 Criminal Justice Act 2003, s.164(4A)
+29 Criminal Justice Act 2003, s.164(4A)

-&lt;sup>30 Criminal Justice Act 2003 (Surcharge) Order 2012 art.7(2)
+30 Criminal Justice Act 2003 (Surcharge) Order 2012 art.7(2)